usnistgov/FIPS201/_FIPS201/frontend.md

 #### 4.2.2.4 Digital Signature Key {#s-4-2-2-4}
 The PIV digital signature key **SHALL** be generated on the PIV Card.
 The PIV Card **SHALL NOT** permit exportation of the digital signature key.
-If this key is present, cryptographic operations that use the digital signature key **SHALL** be available through the contact and virtual contact interfaces of the PIV Card and **SHALL NOT** be available through the contactless interface of the PIV Card.
+If this key is present, cryptographic operations that use the digital signature key **SHALL** be available through the contact interface and **MAY** additionally be available over the virtual contact interface of the PIV Card.
+Operations that use the digital signature key **SHALL NOT** be available through the contactless interface of the PIV Card.
 Private key operations **SHALL NOT** be performed without explicit user action, as this Standard requires the cardholder to authenticate to the PIV Card each time it performs a private key computation with the digital signature key.[^cardholderauthentication]